Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 <p align= “center”>
 <img alt="PixPin_2026-06-04_05-48-48" src="https://github.com/user-attachments/assets/08526776-d984-40d4-946c-ea63e5d65862" />
 <br>
-   <em> Figure </em>
+   <em> Figure 15: Basic camera parameters </em>
 </p>

 ### Step 7: Configure Depalletizing Parameters
-Enter the [Soft-bag depalletizing] tab, select the corresponding cargo template at [cargo template], select the [material type] to "Bag" and switch the application mode to "Expert Mode."
+Enter the [Depalletizing] tab, select the corresponding cargo template at [cargo template], select the [material type] to "Bag" and switch the application mode to "Expert Mode."
 Based on the actual volume and size of the on-site cargo, you can choose the pre-defined [cargo template], which will automatically set the Global settings parameter or sequentially set Global settings parameters such as standard size, length range, width range, and layer height to adapt to the on-site working conditions.

 <p align= “center”>
 <img alt="PixPin_2026-06-04_05-56-00" src="https://github.com/user-attachments/assets/56565721-8efe-4fca-b651-06881936c717" />
 <br>
-   <em> Figure </em>
+   <em> Figure 16:  Depalletizing configuration </em>
 </p>

 ### Step 8: Hand-Eye Calibration
 Execute the hand-eye calibration process to complete the coordinate alignment between the camera and the robotic arm, as mentioned in Buttons - section in this document.
 Once the calibration is verified as accurate, click [Calibration] button to persistently save the calibration parameters to the camera device and automatically set the [Calibration Settings] parameters.

-### Step 9: Automatic Region Calibration
+### Step 9: Automatic Area Calibration
-Click the Region Calibration button.
+Click the Area Calibration button.
 The software will automatically identify the cargo within the field of view and generate the valid detection frame, and automatically completing the region calibration.

 <p align= “center”>
 <img alt="PixPin_2026-06-04_05-56-00" src="https://github.com/user-attachments/assets/3dffb6fa-f92a-4253-8d2e-33729aac709e" />
 <br>
-   <em> Figure </em>
+   <em> Figure 17 : Area calibration</em>
 </p>